clibuilder/clibuilder/README.md

 It is once again re-written from v6 to improve the usage in a fundamental way.
 Here are some of the highlights:

-- single `cli()` for both simple cli and plugin cli
+- single `cli()` for both basic cli and plugin cli
-- config, argument, and option type inference now both basic type and array
+- config, argument, and option type inference now work with both basic type and array
 - using `zod` to define type definition and validation
 - each command can have their own config specification
-- removed `context` as no use case for it
 - support combining short options `-abc 100 => -a -b -c 100`

 ## Features